-NEPC provides NHRS with quarterly economic and investment market updates and performance reviews, investment manager monitoring and selection advice, and related investment services for traditional and non-traditional asset classes.
-Investment performance analysis and comparisons produced by NEPC have been calculated using standard performance evaluation methodologies and are consistent with industry standards.
-Performance results are calculated using a time-weighted return methodology and are reported on a net-of-fees basis.
+Callan LLC provides NHRS with strategic planning, implementation, performance monitoring services, and ongoing research and education on a variety of relevant topics for institutional investors.
+Investment performance comparative analysis produced by Callan has been calculated using industry standard performance evaluation methodologies, consistent with industry best practices.
+Performance results are calculated using a time-weighted return methodology and are reported both net of investment management fees, as well as gross of fees.